Honaxen/vision-language-qa/README.md

 **Synthetic data made grading unambiguous.**
 Because the same script that draws "Q3: $90k" onto the chart also writes "$90k" as the reference answer, there's never a question of what the "real" answer was.
 That removed an entire category of evaluation noise that scraped or found-online images would have introduced.

-**OCR doesn't fail — it fails silently, downstream.**
+**OCR doesn't fail everywhere — it fails exactly where there's no text to extract.**
-The interesting failures weren't OCR crashing or returning nothing.
-They were subtler: a misread axis label or garbled number that the downstream LLM had no way to detect or recover from, because it never saw the original pixels.
-That's the actual argument for direct VLM QA on visual content — not that OCR is bad, but that its errors are invisible to everything after it.
+The measured result made this precise instead of anecdotal: OCR+LLM matched the direct VLM exactly on documents and tables (100% both), then collapsed to 33.3% on charts specifically.
+That's not OCR being generally unreliable — Tesseract read the axis labels and titles just fine.
+It's that a chart's actual information (which bar is tallest, what a slice's percentage is) was never text in the first place, so there was nothing for OCR to extract and nothing for the downstream LLM to reason about.

 **Averaging by image type instead of overall was the actual point of this project.**
 A single blended accuracy number would have hidden exactly the finding this project exists to surface: OCR+LLM does reasonably on plain-text documents (where there's real text to extract) and falls apart on charts (where the "text" — bars, slices, line positions — was never text to begin with).